Data Processing Agreement

 1. Roles

 The Controller is the client company.
-Aven Ltd is the Processor.
+The Processor is Aven HQ, an early-stage project operated by an individual based in the UK (not yet incorporated as a company; contact hello@avenhq.com).
 Aven processes personal data only on the Controller’s documented instructions (this DPA and the service).

 2. Subject-matter, duration, nature & purpose

 Subject-matter: assembling AIF-aligned R&D evidence from the Controller’s engineering history.
 Duration: for the term of the engagement plus deletion.
-Nature & purpose: read-only ingestion of commit/PR/ticket metadata and text, redaction, storage, and presentation in an evidence pack reviewed by a competent person.
+Nature & purpose: read-only ingestion of commit, pull-request, ticket and selected document metadata and text; redaction; storage; evidence capture; and presentation in an evidence pack for accountant review, with expert review where purchased.
 Aven never files claims or gives tax advice.

 3. Types of personal data & data subjects

-Personal data: contributor identities present in version-control and tracker history (names, usernames, email addresses in commit/PR/ticket metadata and text), and Controller account details.
-Data subjects: the Controller’s engineers and staff.
+Personal data: contributor identities present in version-control, tracker and selected document history; names, usernames and email addresses in metadata or text; Controller account details; staff and payroll evidence supplied by the Controller; and recorded interview or testimony responses.
+Data subjects include the Controller’s engineers, staff and authorised users.
 No special-category data is sought.
 Source code is never stored.

 4. Processor obligations